Autism Affect Motor Skill Development: What Parents Miss

 School Support for Motor Skill Development in Children with Autism

-In most institutions there are special programs or children with motor delays are taken through therapy lessons.
+In most institutions, there are special programs for children with motor delays that are provided through therapy lessons.
 This may contain:

 • Special education plans (IEPs)